Special Needs Hockey Team

 Please click on the link to see our program.

-The Condors coaching team is made up of our fabulous volunteer coaches, J.P Guiliotti, Brett Marsh, Ronda Kalan, Steve Kalan, Mike Becker and Michael Van Dyke.
-The L.A.
-Kings Chariot program provides one to two assistant coaches at every practice.
-Finally, excellent teenage hockey players (AA and AAA) – our “kid helpers” -- volunteer to assist the Condors on the ice.
+The Condors coaching team is made up of our fabulous volunteer coaches, J.P Guiliotti, Michael Van Dyke, Ronda Kalan, and Steve Kalan, assited by, Steven Kaufman, Peter Janis, Peter Freeman, and Spencer Votipka.
+Excellent teenage hockey players (AA and AAA) – our “kid helpers” -- volunteer to assist the Condors on the ice.
 It is hard to say who enjoys and benefits more from the experience -- both Condors and kid helpers cannot wait to get on the ice to train and play together.

 The Condors program could not have started without the generous donation of equipment by the NHL Players Association distributed through H.E.L.P.
 (Hockey Equipment Lending Program).
 H.E.L.P proudly sponsors the Condors, which now operates as a 501c3 not –for-profit organization.
 The organization is one hundred percent volunteer- powered.
 It engages in fundraising year round to pay for ice time, gear, recruitment, operating expenses and travel.
 One hundred percent of all donations go to supporting the team.
 Low fees paid by parents for each practice also help pay for ice time.
 Through the generosity of donors in response to our fundraising campaigns, and the active participation in fundraising of families and friends of the Condors, the team has been able to travel out of state and even in Canada (see Condors on the Go!) to play with other special needs teams.

 The Condors practice in three sessions, from September through June.
-Thanks to generous donations from the Wayne Gretzky Foundation in 2013 and 2015, we are able to keep fees down to just $10 for each practice, when the session is paid for in full.
-For players who plan to participate in less than 60 percent of the practices, the drop in fee is $15 per practice.
+Thanks to generous donations from the Wayne Gretzky Foundation and L.A.
+Kings, we are able to keep fees down to just $10 for each practice, when the session is paid for in full.

 October 2009 : Tri-state Tournament (Utah, Colorado and California) in Salt Lake City.
 Thanks to the generosity of fans, friends and family and Scott Belinsky.